 Day Two: Imaginary reasons

-The next morning, I had set my alarm clock a little bit later than usual but I woke up sluggishly and felt tired without any trace of motivation to find.
+The next morning, I had set my alarm clock a little bit later than usual but still woke up sluggishly and felt tired, without locating any trace of motivation.

 Throughout the years I have developed many tricks to find the motivation or fire I need when it’s not coming easily.
 I have a series of exercises and questions to go through if needed but normally, just sticking to my day plan is enough to get me started, and by doing, I create a flow and the energy starts manifesting again.
-Since nothing was actually working and my strongest tool; a purpose, was not in the picture, I thought I was so tired that my body maybe wanted to signal me something was wrong and I should take a day off training and concentrate on other areas of work and life.
-I obeyed to what I thought was an early sign of exhaustion and later in the day I felt guilty about this decision since I had no explanation why I should be taking a day off training.
-And day two ended more lost than it had started and with a taste of lazy guilt.
+Since nothing was actually working and my strongest tool - a purpose- was not in the picture, I thought I was so tired that my body maybe wanted to signal me that something was wrong, and that I should take a day off training and concentrate on other areas of work and life.
+I obeyedwhat I thought was an early sign of exhaustion, and later in the day felt guilty about this decision, since I had no explanation why I should be taking a day off training.
+And day two ended more lost than it had started, and now with a tingeof guilt over my apparent laziness.

 Day Three: Right into the wall

 On day three, I woke up in a much better state and started working on many projects in the first part of my day.
 When the time came for my first training session, I started to be all whiny and instead of commencing with energy and power, I went through training like someone was forcing me to do so.
-I was happy afterwards but when came the second and more intense practice session, I hit a psychological wall and many thoughts I wouldn’t even dare sharing bombarded my mind.
+I was happy afterwards but whenthe second and more intense practice session started, I hit a psychological wall and many thoughts I wouldn’t even dare sharing bombarded my mind.
 I managed to ignore them and walked 20 minutes to reach my training place.
-Once there, I sat and fixed the wall, I could never find the energy to put on my training clothes and get started for a 3 hours session.
-After fixing the wall some more, I went back home with the proof there was something wrong with me.
+Once there, I sat and stared atthe wall, not finding the energy to put on my training clothes and get started witha 3-hours session.
+After staring at the wall some more, I went back home withproof that there was something wrong with me.

-Fortunately enough, in any failing situation, as low as I can get, I have a natural instinct to do not stay in a negative state or destroying environment for too long and these 3 days wasted had definitely been too long.
-My endurance level is very low for this kind of time consuming nonsense so I actively searched for, facts, reasons and solutions.
-Here I was on day three of what should be an amazing week of achievements, learning the lesson, let’s hope once and for all, that my call-it-crazy-if-you-want habit of planning, structuring, calculating, list-making, foreseeing everything has a reason to be.
-I already knew that one of the keys to my humble achievements is my precise methodology and focus on every single part of my life and especially when it comes to training.
-Repeatedly in my life, I have been criticized by people surrounding me on a personal and professional level that I am too rigid with myself, that I should "enjoy" life more.
+Fortunately enough, in any failing situation, as low as I can get, I have a natural instinct tonot stay in a negative state or destroying environment for too long … and these 3 days wasted had definitely been too long.
+My endurance level is very low for this kind of time-consuming nonsense so I actively searched for facts, reasons and solutions.
+Here I was on day three of what should’ve been an amazing week of achievements, learning the lesson (let’s hope once and for all) that my call-it-crazy-if-you-want habit of planning, structuring, calculating, list-making, foreseeing everything has a reason to be.
+I already knew that one of the keys to my humble achievements is my precise methodology and focus on every single part of my life, and especially when it comes to training.
+Repeatedly in my life, I have been criticized by people close to me on a personal and professional level that I am too rigid with myself, that I should "enjoy" life more.
 Luckily enough, I've always persisted the way I am comfortable with, being quite hard to influence, especially when it comes to my life habits.

-I have probably the most unstable life you can find as a freelance performer "living" on different continents, different time frames and business contexts but sticking to my methodology is a winning strategy that I can control fully at any day, time and place.
+I have probably the most unstable life you can find as a freelance performer "living" on different continents, in different time-frames and business contexts, but sticking to my methodology is a winning strategy that I can control fully at any day, time and place.